National Unity Front

 The National Unity Front (Spanish: Frente de Unidad Nacional) is a political party in Bolivia.
 It was founded in late 2003 by Samuel Jorge Doria Medina Auza, who had broken with the Revolutionary Left Movement earlier that year.
 It has 36 members of the Chamber of Deputies in the Plurinational Legislative Assembly.
 Despite its substantial share of the urban vote, and 16 former mayors, it does not control any city halls or governorships.
 The party is closely identified with Doria Medina's cement company Sociedad Boliviana de Cemento (Soboce).

 In describing itself, National Unity emphasizes pro-development economic policies and support for democratic governance.
 Its mission statement calls for "a democratic Bolivia with solidarity, in full development, respectful of human rights, conscious of its diversity, and forging its own destiny".
 In founding the party, cement magnate Doria Medina called for policies to favor "those entrepreneurs who generate employment and are absent from national decisionmaking".
 The party seeks to position itself as a moderate third force in Bolivian politics.
+Despite its membership in the generally centre-left Socialist International, the party is usually described as centrist or centre-right in orientation.
 Its electoral base is the urban middle class.

 At the legislative elections in 2005, the party won 7.8% of the popular vote and 8 out of 130 seats in the Chamber of Deputies and one out of 27 seats in the Senate.
 Its candidate at the presidential elections, Doria Medina, won 7.8% of the popular vote.
 In the 2009 elections, Medina ran again and won 5.65% of the vote.
 The party won three seats in the Chamber of Deputies but none in the Senate.
 As of 2013, Bolivia's Supreme Electoral Tribunal certified a list of 69,844 members, although the party claims to have 120,000 on its rolls.